-The Commercial and Common Law ("CoCo") team has recently worked on projects on smart contracts, electronic documents and signatures, consumer credit and intermediated securities.
-Other projects in recent years have covered the fiduciary duties of investment intermediaries, social investment by pension schemes, insurance contract law and consumer rights.
+The Commercial and Common Law ("CoCo") team is working on, and has recently worked on, a range of tech-related projects including cryptoassets and other digital assets, smart legal contracts, electronic trade documents, electronic signatures.
+Other current or recent areas include arbitration, consumer credit, intermediated securities, fiduciary duties of investment intermediaries, social investment by pension schemes, insurance contract law and consumer rights.